DuckTapeMan35/openrgb-keyboard-highlighter/README.md

 You need yay or paru for this setup script to work.

-This will create a daemon that listens to your keypresses and writes them to a socket, then you can use the command `openrgb_highlighter` to start the application.
-If you want this to work on startup you need to start it in your window manager's config file (so it starts as a child process of the window manager), otherwise the window manager integrations will not work.
-If you don't use a window manager/don't want the integrations, you can make a daemon and start/enable it, however, note that `openrgb_highlighter` should be run as a user without root permissions and must also run after `openrgb_kb_listener`.
-Timing is very important and can be hard to get right.
-Also there is a 5 second delay on startup to ensure the openrgb server is running correctly so it's normal if the lighting effect takes a bit on startup, I couldn't get this delay to be smaller reliably.
+This will create a daemon for root that runs the highlighter.
+There is a 5 second delay on startup to ensure the openrgb server is running correctly so it's normal if the lighting effect takes a bit on startup, I couldn't get this delay to be smaller reliably.

+If you don't want to run this as a daemon (as it is intended) it must be run as root and with the environment variable `OPENRGB_USER` set as your user.

 Afterwards simply edit the config file under `.config/openrgb-keyboard-highlighter/`, below I use my personal config file as an example.